Ethnic bioweapon: Genetic weapons

+People's Republic of China

+In 2017, a textbook published by the People's Liberation Army National Defence University called the Science of Military Strategy debuted the potential for biological warfare to include "specific ethnic genetic attacks."
+The same year, former People's Liberation Army general Zhang Shibo authored a book that concluded that "modern biotechnology development is gradually showing strong signs characteristic of an offensive capability," including "specific ethnic genetic attacks" (特定种族基因攻击).
+In 2020, a professor at the same PLA university spoke of the "huge war effectiveness" of a "targeted attack that destroys a race, or a specific group of people."
+A 2021 study by the James Martin Center for Nonproliferation Studies stated that the Chinese government's interest in biological weapons is driven by a recognition of its own vulnerability to genetic targeting due to a broadly homogenous population with more than 90 percent being ethnic Han Chinese.
+In October 2023, the Ministry of State Security publicly warned about the possibility of "genetic weapons...developed to kill targets of a predetermined race."

 Israeli "ethno-bomb" controversy

 In November 1998, The Sunday Times reported that Israel was attempting to build an "ethno-bomb" containing a biological agent that could specifically target genetic traits present amongst Arab populations.
 Wired News also reported the story, as did Foreign Report.

 Microbiologists and geneticists were skeptical towards the scientific plausibility of such a biological agent.
 The New York Post, describing the claims as "blood libel", reported that the likely source for the story was a work of science fiction by Israeli academic Doron Stanitsky.
 Stanitsky had sent his completely fictional work about such a weapon to Israeli newspapers two years before.
-The article also noted the views of genetic researchers who claimed the idea as "wholly fantastical", with others claiming that the weapon was theoretically possible.
+The article also noted the views of genetic researchers who claimed the idea as "wholly fantastical", with others claiming that the weapon was theoretically possible but struggling to explain how exactly it could be accomplished.

-Russian ban on export of biological samples

-In May 2007, it was reported that the Russian government banned all exports of human biosamples.
-The reason for the ban was allegedly a report by the head of FSB Nikolay Patrushev presented to Vladimir Putin.
-The report claimed about on-going development of "genetic bioweapons" targeting Russian population by Western institutions.
-The alleged report mentioned the Harvard School of Public Health, American International Health Alliance, Department of Medical Biotechnology of Jagiellonian University, United States Department of Justice Environment and Natural Resources Division, Institute of Genetics and Biotechnology Warsaw University, and United States Agency for International Development.